eecegunguney/AddressBook/README.md

 # AddressBook
 This project developed for Yasar University - SE4458 Assignment1.
-The **Goal** is using the to-do app template, create and deploy a simple REST API application
+The **Goal** is using the to-do app template, create and deploy a simple REST API application.

 ## Description
 This Address Book API allows